-The best municipal bylaws are based on this evidence.
+The best municipal bylaws are based on the evidence of what actually causes aggression.
 They offer licensing-discount incentives for owners who go through training and neuter their dogs.
 Aggressive behaviour, rather than a specific breed, is identified and addressed, resulting in a safer community.

-- Read our position statement on Dangerous dogs and public safety (PDF).
+- Read our position statement on dangerous dogs and public safety.

 - Research your municipal bylaw.
 If you can’t find it through this search, then contact your municipality and ask them to provide you a copy.

-- Write a letter to your municipality asking it to remove breed specific language in the bylaw and to adopt language that provides for better public safety.
-Recommend the BC SPCA’s Model Animal Responsibility Bylaw (PDF).
+- Write a letter asking your municipality to remove breed-specific language in the bylaw and to adopt language that provides for better public safety.
+Recommend the BC SPCA’s model animal bylaws.